unbreakabl3/unbreakabl3.github.io/_posts/2025-02-01-vro-user-interaction.md

 categories: [VMware, Broadcom, VMware Cloud Foundation Automation, VMware Cloud Foundation Orchestrator, Build Tools, How To, User Interaction]
 tags: [vmware, vro]
 ---
 Have you ever wished that instead of failing, a workflow could prompt you for a missing value?
 That would be pretty cool, right?
-Today, we'll discuss one of vRO's often overlooked features: "User Interaction."
+Today, we'll discuss one of vRO's often overlooked features: User Interaction.
 This feature is incredibly useful and has many practical applications.
-Two major use cases stand out:
+Two use cases for example:

 1. If there's a decision point in the workflow, someone should be able to approve it before it proceeds.
+This is especially important in environments where multiple people are involved in the decision-making process.
 2. If a variable has a null value, it would be helpful to allow someone to provide that value instead of causing the entire workflow to fail.
+This is particularly useful in cases where the workflow is triggered automatically and the required value is not available.

 Enhancing user experience in this way would be a significant improvement!

 ## Introduction

-User Interaction is a feature introduced in vRO 7 that allows workflows to pause and request input from users.
+User Interaction is a feature introduced in vRO 5.5 that allows workflows to pause and request input from users.
+In vRO 8.x, it was significantly improved and involves web designer within the user interaction element.
 This feature is particularly useful for making workflows more interactive and user-friendly.
 A key aspect of User Interaction is its support for AD/LDAP groups and users, which enables the assignment of approval tasks to specific individuals or groups.
 If no one approves the task within a specified time frame, the workflow will fail after a predetermined duration that can be defined.
 For example, if a workflow may be triggered over the weekend and no one is available to approve the task, we can set it to fail after 48 hours.

 > If the workflow is in a `waiting` state, it will remain in that state even if vRO is powered off or restarted, as this information is stored in the database.
-{: .prompt-tip}
+{: .prompt-tip }

 We will explore two methods for creating a workflow that involves user interaction.
 The first method utilizes the User Interaction element within the web client and REST API, while the second method involves Javascript/Typescript coding to achieve the same goal.
 In this section, we will focus on the web client aspect.

 ## How to use User Interaction

-User Interaction is an an canvas element that can be added to the workflow.
+User Interaction is a canvas element that can be added to the workflow.
 It has the following properties:

 | Property Name       | Type            | Description                                      |
 |---------------------|-----------------|--------------------------------------------------|